-The vast majority of the free poker strategy articles here at PokerNews assume that the reader has some experience of playing this amazing game.
+The vast majority of the free poker strategy articles here at PokerNews assume that the reader has some experience of playing this amazing game with our poker guide for beginners.
 But what if the reader is completely new to poker, having never played the game before and is sat asking themselves “How can I learn what beats what in poker?”
 If this describes you or someone you know, point them in the direction of this article.

 Do you want to know the best poker hands to win with in Omaha, Hold’em, 5-Card Draw, and 7-Card Stud games?
 The good news is that in this quartet of poker games, the hand rankings are the same.
 The aim of each of these games is to ultimately have a five-card poker hand, so if you learn them in your spare time you can memorize what beats what in poker.

 The weakest hand you can make is High-Card.
 This is means that you don’t even hand a pair.
 An example of such a hand would be .
 Here you would have jack-high, which is a very weak hand for the most part.

 Next up the ladder is One Pair, which as the name suggests means you have a solitary pair of cards.
 If your five-card poker hand reads then you would hold a pair of aces.

 Better than One Pair is of course Two Pair.
 Finishing the hand with would mean you have two pair, aces and kings – you always declare your strongest pair first to help avoid confusion.

 As we’re trying to make a five-card poker hand, you can’t hold three pair, but you can make Three-of-a-Kind.
 Your would be three-of-a-kind aces, a very powerful hand despite it only being the fourth strongest poker hand rank.